Change is coming. Will you be prepared?

 These changes were introduced in response to a Department of Labor (DOL) report that found almost 40% of ERISA audits contained major deficiencies.
 The DOL, in conjunction with the AICPA, addressed these prevalent issues by way of introducing new standards that are designed to improve the quality of audits and enhance the value of the audit reports.

-Specifically, these new standards apply to all year-end audits being conducted in 2021.
+Specifically, these new standards apply to all year-end 2021 audits.
+However, audit firms may elect to adopt early.
 The majority of changes resulting from these new accounting standards apply to the auditors, but there are also EBP audit requirements that apply to plan administrators.

 Changes that Relate to Plan Administrators